zoomatech/rezumatron/README.md

 - Iterative prompt engineering with systematic testing
 - A/B testing of different prompt strategies
 - Validation across 50+ real job descriptions
-- Continuous refinement based on output quality
+- Ongoing refinement based on real-world use

 ---